 Rachel has often lent her experience and her team's incredible talents to those closest to her who also aspire to launch businesses and brands of their very own.
 In doing so, Rachel and her team have become even more confident in their abilities and the power their team culture and synergy truly has.
-This dream team has aided in the co-creation of brands such as GoGirl Magazine, ChainXChange, and Carportunities.
-Rachel aims to give all aspiring entrepreneurs access to these same winning tools by creating easily accessible virtual business courses that people from all backgrounds can afford to learn from at their own pace.
+This dream team has aided in the co-creation of brands such as GoGirl Magazine, ChainXChange, MKG Beacons, and Carportunities.
+Rachel aims to give all aspiring SHE,E00,000's access to these same winning RM101 tools by creating easily accessible business resources that women from all backgrounds can afford to learn from at their own pace.
 In addition to building businesses, Rachel has had the opportunity to share her story through public speaking in places such as the Women's Chino Prison, University of Irvine, and breakout sessions at local women's empowerment events.
-She aspires to encourage others to design a clear vision for their own lives and believe that if they take the leap - a net will surly appear.
+She aspires to encourage others to design a clear vision for their own lives and believe that if they leap towards their dreams - a net will surly appear.

 [Rachel Medina has been featured as a keynote speaker at the 11th Annual Women's Leadership Conference, and in SHOUTOUT MAGAZINE Canvas Rebel Magazine, StartEmpire Wire Show, SDvoyager Magazine, The Brunch Club webcast, CNN headline news, Dr. Marissa Pei Show, UCI ANTrepreneur Podcast]

 [Book Rachel for your next live or virtual event here]